johnnya23/youtube-display/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Shortcode for embed of responsive single videos and grids from YouTube video playlists, which include schema.org markup as recommended by google.
+Blocks and Shortcode for embed of responsive single videos and grids from YouTube video playlists, which include schema.org markup as recommended by google.

 == Description ==